egis/handbook/Cultural-Manifesto.md

 ## Agile

-We try and and implement modern agile principles - while we are far from a good example of a modern agile organization, it is something we aspire to be:
+We try and implement modern agile principles - while we are far from a good example of a modern agile organization, it is something we aspire to be:

 <a href="http://modernagile.org"><img src="http://modernagile.org/img/modernAgileWheel/modern_agile_wheel_english.svg" width="300"></a>